UQ College boasts a highly experienced and dedicated

 - Chief Information Officer for the former Department of Employment and Training as a whole.

 In addition, Rod has many years experience as Director of a number of TAFE colleges and institutes, including Director of the Open Learning Institute of TAFE.

 At a national level, he was Chair of the National Flexible Advisory Group (FLAG), a strategic body that undertakes initiatives and establishes priorities for e-learning in VET in Australia.

 Rod was Deputy Chair of the Australian Apprentices Taskforce set up by the Council of Australian Governments (COAG) to recommend actions to address maintenance of trade training during the Global Financial Crisis.

 Rod has an outstanding depth of understanding and experience within the State of Queensland, Nationally and Internationally in the policy frameworks and delivery of Vocational Education and Training.
-He has also worked in schools and now is working closely with higher education in his new role.
+He has also worked in schools and now is working closely with higher education.

 General Manager - Education & Training